 Earlier this year the Cardiff City Stadium played host to its first ever music concert.
 The Stereophonics performed an open-air concert at the stadium on the 5th June.
 This followed a decision by Cardiff Council's planning committee to allow concerts to take place at the stadium within a specific time period each Summer.

 By Car: Exit the M4 at Junction 33 and follow the A4232 towards Cardiff.
 Exit the A4232 at the B4267 turnoff and follow signs for the Cardiff City Stadium.
 500 match day car park spaces are available.

 By Bus: Buses run approximately every 12 minutes from Cardiff Central Bus Station.
 For further information visit the Cardiff Bus website.
 Also visit the Cardiff Blues website for information on free shuttle services for rugby fixtures.

 By Train: The closest train station is Ninian Park, 500 metres from the stadium.
 Cardiff Central Train Station is located approximately 2 miles away.
-For train timetables visit the Arriva Trains website and also the First Great Western website.
+For train timetables visit the Arriva Trains website and also the Great Western Railway (GWR) website.

 Eating, Drinking & Shopping:

 The stadium itself houses a number of bars, food outlets and a shop selling official club merchandise.
 A matchday pie will cost you £2.50 and a pint (of lager, bitter or cider) will cost you £3.
 You can save yourself 50p by opting for the meal deal, which includes a pie and a pint for a £5.
 The stadium is also located adjacent to a retail park, which contains various shops, supermarkets and eateries, some of which offer extended match day opening hours.